 Joan Eardley (1921-1963) is one of Scotland's most popular twentieth century artists.
 Her powerful and expressive paintings transformed her everyday surroundings, including the rugged Scottish coastline and Glasgow's street children.
 During her lifetime she was considered a member of the post war British avant-garde, who portrayed the realities of life in the mid-twentieth century.

-Joan Kathleen Harding Eardley was born on 18 May 1921 in Sussex.
+Joan Kathleen Harding Eardley was born on 18 May 1921 in West Sussex.
 In 1939 Eardley's family moved to Scotland, settling in the Glasgow suburb of Bearsden in 1940.
 Eardley enrolled at Glasgow School of Art the same year, where she met her fellow student and lifelong friend Margot Sandeman.
 In her final year Eardley painted Self Portrait, 1943, which won her the Sir James Guthrie Prize for portraiture.
 It was later purchased by her teacher Hugh Adam Crawford.

 Around this time Eardley was influenced by Henry Moore; many of her early life drawings feature stylised, heavy limbed women.
 She was also interested in Stanley Spencer's portrayals of ordinary working people and his influence can be seen in her studies of Glasgow street scenes, including Young Man Playing an Accordion, 1940s.